 Why don’t all Calgary daycares just make amazing food so the children have a lot of brain food?
 Running my daycare, I know it’s time and money.

 Let’s take a veggie butter chicken recipe we use at our child care centre.
 Feel free to try it out on the weekend.
 Our kids love this.
 Add some Naan bread and it’s a winner.

 Anyways.
 Back to the time and money thing.
-If you clicked on the recipe you can see it’s a lot of ingredients.
+If you clicked on the recipe above you can see it’s a lot of ingredients.

 This is from scratch (most of it is but you can cheat a bit with cans).
 Now make that for 80 kids like at our daycare.
 That’s a lot of work.

 Our chef must prep everything.
 Cut up all the vegetables.
 Get the chicken prepped and cut up.
 Spice things just right for children.
-As you might now kids are fussy with how much spice is in things.
+As you might know kids are fussy with how much spice is in things.

 Once you add up the amount of healthy ingredients, which cost more.
 Plus the extra time the chef is putting in the food.
 It can get pricey.
 But I strongly believe its worth it.